NeRFReN: Neural Radiance Fields with Reflections: Introduction

 However, it is highly under-constrained to decompose the scene into transmitted and reflected components in an unsupervised way.
 There are infinitely many solutions that could lead to correct renderings on training images.
 Common degradations are (1) having one of the components explain the full scene while leaving the other empty; (2) two components both model the full scene; (3) somewhere between (1) and (2), where part of the one component is mixed into the other one, resulting in incomplete transmitted/reflected geometry.
-To solve the ambiguities, we made the following assumptions: \begin{itemize}[align=parleft,left=0pt..1em] \itemsep 0em \item \textbf{Assumption1:} the reflection fraction is only related to the transmitted component, since it indicates the material of the reflecting surface; \item \textbf{Assumption2:} the transmitted component has a locally smooth depth map, since most of the reflectors in real world scenes are almost planar; \item \textbf{Assumption3:} the reflected component requires only simple geometry to present correct renderings since most of the time we can only see the reflection image from very limited viewing directions. \end{itemize} Accordingly, we design a specific network architecture for Assumption1, apply a depth smoothness prior for Assumption2, and a novel bidirectional depth consistency constraint for Assumption3.
+To solve the ambiguities, we made the following assumptions: \begin{itemize}[align=parleft,left=0pt..1em] \itemsep 0em \item \textbf{Assumption1:} the reflection fraction is only related to the transmitted component, since it indicates the material of the reflecting surface; \item \textbf{Assumption2:} the transmitted component has a locally smooth depth map, since most of the reflectors in real world scenes are almost planar; \item \textbf{Assumption3:} the reflected component requires only simple geometry to present correct renderings since most of the time we can only see the reflection image from very limited viewing directions. \end{itemize} These assumptions generally hold true for planar or almost planar reflective surfaces commonly seen in real-world scenes.
+Accordingly, we design a specific network architecture for Assumption1, apply a depth smoothness prior for Assumption2, and a novel bidirectional depth consistency constraint for Assumption3.
 Together with our warm-up training strategy, we are able to faithfully decompose the transmitted and reflected components, achieving promising novel synthesis results on various real-world scenes.
-As for even more challenging cases (such as mirrors) in which the ambiguities cannot be solved by these assumptions, we exploit an interactive setting where a small number of user-provided reflection masks can be utilized to get the correct decomposition (\cref{fig:decomposition}, tv and mirror).
+As for even more challenging cases (such as mirrors) in which the ambiguities cannot be solved by the specific design, we exploit an interactive setting where a small number of user-provided reflection masks can be utilized to get the correct decomposition (\cref{fig:decomposition}, tv and mirror).